RomainBrault/python-whiteprint/CONTRIBUTING.md

 - The Nox test suite must pass without errors and warnings.
 - Include unit tests.
 This project maintains 100% code coverage.
-- If your changes add functionality, update the documentation accordingly.
+- If your changes add functionality, update the [Documentation] accordingly.

 Feel free to submit early, though—we can always iterate on this.